vmassuchetto/wp-get-post-image/readme.txt

 Donate link: http://vinicius.soylocoporti.org.br
 Tags: images, convert, phpthumb, gd
 Requires at least: 2.9.2
-Tested up to: 3.1
+Tested up to: 3.4.1
-Stable tag: 0.04
+Stable tag: 0.05

-Get Post Image is a wrapper for Get The Image WordPress Plugin and phpThumb library.
-It manages to easily get and convert an images from posts.
+Get Post Image is a wrapper for the phpThumb library, an inline image converter.
+It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other advanced operations.

 == Description ==

-Get Post Image is a wrapper for Get The Image WordPress Plugin and phpThumb library.
-It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other operations related to images.
+Get Post Image is a wrapper for the phpThumb library, an inline image converter.
+It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other advanced operations.

+For example, to display a post thumbnail in a 200x100 format, you can simply do:

+<code><?php get_post_image('w=200&h=100'); ?></code>

+Or as a shortcode in the post content:

+<code>[get-post-image phpthumb="w=200&h=100"]</code>

+If the picture is a little bit dark, you can increase brightness in 20% with:

+<code><?php get_post_image('w=200&zc=1&fltr[]=brit|20'); ?></code>

+And the shortcode:

+<code>[get-post-image phpthumb="w=200&zc=1&fltr&#91;&#93;=brit|20"]</code>

-Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.
+There's many more options.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and other information.

-<strong>Warning</strong>: phpThumb bundled on Get Post Image versions <= 0.03 have a <a href="http://snipper.ru/view/8/phpthumb-179-arbitrary-command-execution-exploit/">severe security issue</a>.
-Please update your version to at least 0.04.

 == Installation ==

-Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.
+1. Download and activate the Get Post Image Plugin.
+2. Change the default password in the get-post-image-config.php file.

 == Frequently Asked Questions ==